A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Overview}

-The ``Finance" thematic group is relatively narrow in terms of sub-themes.
+The \enquote{Finance} thematic group is relatively narrow in terms of sub-themes.
 This is in part due to the limited number of published papers.
-The majority of studies are concentrated on stock price forecasting \cite{art_59, art_60, art_62, art_63, art_65, art_377, art_382}, with the aim of forecasting the future trend of the price of a company.
+Half of the studies are concentrated on stock price forecasting \cite{art_59, art_60, art_62, art_63, art_65, art_382, art_693}, with the aim of forecasting the future trend of the price of a company.
 Sometimes the stock prediction problem is seen as a classification task.
-This is because, due to the stochastic nature and volatility of financial markets, predicting just the direction of price movements (``up", ``neutral", ``down") can be sometimes more feasible than accurately forecasting price values.
-In this case, assuming a daily granularity, a rise (``up") can be considered to occur when the next trading day's closing price ($p_t$) is at least 0.55\% higher than the previous day's closing price ($p_{t-1}$), whereas if $p_t$ is more than 0.50\% lower than $p_{t-1}$, the price movement can be classified as a ``down".
-Otherwise, it is classified as ``neutral".
+This is because, due to the stochastic nature and volatility of financial markets, predicting just the direction of price movements (\enquote{up}, \enquote{neutral}, \enquote{down}) can be sometimes more feasible than accurately forecasting price values.
+In this case, assuming a daily granularity, a rise (\enquote{up}) can be considered to occur when the next trading day's closing price ($p_t$) is at least 0.55\% higher than the previous day's closing price ($p_{t-1}$), whereas if $p_t$ is more than 0.50\% lower than $p_{t-1}$, the price movement can be classified as a \enquote{down}.
+Otherwise, it is classified as \enquote{neutral}.
 All the selected GNN papers addressing stock prices indeed approach the price forecasting problem from a classification perspective.
 Another distinctive aspect in this group of papers is that researchers usually evaluate, among others, how their predictions affect the stability of investment returns over a specified period.
-This is commonly done through trading simulations in the test set, evaluated with metrics such as the Sharpe ratio and overall returns \cite{art_59, art_60, art_65, art_66, art_377}.
+This is commonly done through trading simulations in the test set, evaluated with metrics such as the Sharpe ratio and overall returns \cite{art_59, art_60, art_65, art_66, art_693}.
 These simulations require modeling rather than forecasting.

 An examination of the selected papers indicates an interest in the application of spatio-temporal GNNs in Finance which starts from 2022.
 Two of the papers were published in \giornale{IEEE Access} by IEEE, while the remaining ones appeared in various other journals.
-Most of the corresponding authors are affiliated with academic institutions in China.
+The only two conference papers of this group were presented at \conferenza{CIKM}.